-As the 1990s began, Reba McEntire was already a bonafide star in country music.
-But she pushed her music to new heights for the new decade, beginning with tragedy.
+As the 1990s began, Reba McEntire was already a bona fide star in country music.
+She, however, pushed her music to new heights for the new decade, beginning with tragedy.

-In 1991, eight of her band members died in a plane crash.
+In 1991, eight of her band members passed away in a plane crash.
 McEntire’s guilt took on the form of the album For My Broken Heart.
-It became McEntire’s best-selling album and brought her a new wave of critical and commercial success.
+It became her best-selling album, which brought her a new wave of critical and commercial success.

 As the decade dragged on, McEntire dabbled in acting, leading her to star in her television show in 2001.